 A sexual assault victim is one who has been misled or threatened into a sexual activity by means of coercion or power by the assailant.
 Victims can be male, female or transgender, adults or children.
 The Rape Crisis Center has provided services to victims of all ages for 37 years.

 The term "sexual assault" is used as a blanket term that refers to a number of sexually related forms of victimization.
 This term includes all types of sexual offenses that involve touching or penetration of an intimate part of a person's body without consent (LeBeau and Mozayani 2001).
 Thus, sexual assault includes rape, forced sodomy, forced oral copulation, and any form of undesired sexually related touching.

-- The right to be heard, when relevant, at all critical stages of the criminal justice process as defined by the general assembly
+- The right to be heard, when relevant, at all critical stages of the criminal justice process as defined by statute.

-- The right to be informed of all proceedings, and of the release, transfer, or escape of the accused or convicted person
+- The right to be informed of all proceedings and the release, transfer, escape or recapture of the accused or convicted person.

 For questions or to learn more about victim rights, please call the Shelby County Rape Crisis Center at (901) 222-4350.
 In an emergency, please call 9-1-1.